-Kaydee Web explains how to edit page content in WordPress.
-I cover editing and saving in the admin area, viewing the changes on the front end and I outline the uses of the formatting tools, with quick tips throughout.
+Kaydee Web explains how to edit pages in WordPress.
+This covers editing and saving in the admin area, viewing the changes on the front end and I also outline the uses of the formatting tools.

 This tutorial can also be used to edit WordPress posts.

-Before updating any post or page, I highly recommend you back the site up.
+Before updating any post or page, I highly recommend you backup the website.

-What you need to edit page content in WordPress
+What you need to edit pages in WordPress

 - Your login username and password from your web developer.